AudriusButkevicius/hotsdraft-overlay/README.md

    the detection logic could be improved to permit only a single match with the highest number of matched features.
 7. Add support for auto-detection/auto-display when in draft.
 This should be done after 5 is done, effectively only in draft when found a valid map.
 This would also enable auto-hide when draft finishes.
 Enables auto-refreshing.
+8. Package the application with py2exe for novice users to download, use Github CI to produce that.